 Notes

-1 This is a compilation of the Jetties Act 1926 and includes the amendments made by the other written laws referred to in the following table 1a.
+1 This reprint is a compilation as at 8 June 2007 of the Jetties Act 1926 and includes the amendments made by the other written laws referred to in the following table 1a.
+The table also contains information about any reprint.

 Compilation table